kmdouglass/kmdouglass.github.io/posts/a-simple-unix-socket-listener-in-rust/index.rst

 design of this project is inspired by Docker: a daemon process does most of the heavy work while a command line tool communicates with the Daemon over a Unix socket (typically a file located at ``/var/run/docker.sock``).
 The purpose of this post is to demonstrate the most basic realization of
 this: reading text from a UNIX socket in Rust.
+And to emphasize that the UNIX socket is used for communication between two separate processes, we will send messages from Bash to Rust.

+Keep in mind that this is my first-ever Rust program, so it may not be completely idiomatic Rust.
+The follow was compiled with rustc 1.32.0 (9fda7c223 2019-01-16).

 To begin, I created a new Rust project with ``cargo``.